 Fill a tray with 2-3 inches of soil mix and moisten the medium slightly.
 Smoothen out the surface to make it as flat as possible.
 Then, scatter the seeds in the soil all over, making sure they are not on top of each other.
 Once done, cover them with a thin layer of growing medium.

 Pro Tip: If you’ll keep the plants covered using a damp cotton cloth they will produce sweeter stalks.

 Mist using a spray bottle.
 Avoid using glass as you might end up overwatering.
 Once the shoots appear, mist once a day.

 Usually, the seeds take 2-3 days to germinate.
 If you want a faster germination process, place a heating mat underneath.
-After they grow up to a height of 2-4 inches, they are ready to be harvested.
+After they grow up to a height of 2-4 inches, assume they are ready for harvest.

 The microgreens can stay fresh for 7-14 days using this method.
 Meanwhile, you can store the new shoots in an airtight container in the refrigerator.

 Check out some easy indoor microgreen garden ideas here!

 Popcorn microgreens are great for salads as they look and taste delicious and are loaded with healthy nutrients.
 You can use them to add flavor to omelets, smoothies, sandwiches, or any dish for that matter!

 They are rich in Vitamins C, E, A, B, potassium, calcium, magnesium, and such.
 The fresh shoots make an excellent addition to smoothies and soups, too.

 Avoid cooking popcorn microgreens as they lose their flavor and some nutrition when cooked.